All Episodes

 But we'll wait and see, you know, over time if in fact that happens.

-So, Barr, in the opening questioning by Lindsey Graham, he said that he'd look into the counterintelligence investigation.
+So Barr in the opening questioning by Lindsey Graham, he said that he'd look into the counterintelligence investigation.

 In other words, the revenge conspiracy theory after Comey was fired.

-Why did Robert Mueller send those phones out and allow those phones to be deleted when they were both let go because of their bias, and he never told us about it, their bias, but that's the reason he let them go.
+Why did Robert Mueller send those phones out and allow those phones to be deleted when they were both let go because of their bias?

-They let those those phones get wiped clean.
+They let those phones get wiped clean.

-And if it wasn't for the inspector general, Horowitz, we wouldn't have gotten any of the text messages, but we're still missing a key part at key moments.
+And if it wasn't for the Inspector General, Horowitz, we wouldn't have gotten any of the text messages, but we're still missing a key part at key moments.

 Some of those messages have not been retrieved.

-So he promised Lindsey Graham that he would look into the Russia Hillary investigation, which I think is very, very important.
+So he promised Lindsey Graham that he would look into the Russia-Hillary investigation, which I think is very, very important.

-And that means the dossier that she paid for and the DNC paid for, that same dossier that she probably violated campaign finance laws by giving a check to a law firm, Perkins Coey, that hired an op research firm that hired the foreign national that used Russian stubious Russian sources.
+That same dossier that she probably violated campaign finance laws by giving a check to a law firm, Perkins Cooey, that hired an op research firm that hired the foreign national that used Russian, dubious Russian sources.

-Every player involved in this is a hate Trump person.
+And we find out every player involved in this is a hate Trump person.

 They all do.

-Well, Trump should win a he's a lonesome human being.
+He's a lonesome human being.

-Hillary should win a hundred million to nothing.
+Hillary should win $100 million to nothing.

-And that's why the exoneration of Hillary that was written in May of 2016, before the interview of Hillary and 16 other witnesses, was so crucial in determining that the fix was in on that original investigation.
+And that's why the exoneration of Hillary that was written in May of 2016 before the interview of Hillary and 16 other witnesses was so crucial in determining that the fix was in on that original investigation.

 Well, I would just then respectfully ask the new attorney general to look at the people that Mueller appointed.

-Why would Muller ever appoint all Democrats?
+Why would Mueller ever appoint all Democrats?

-Most Democratic donors.
+most Democratic donors.

 Are you kidding me?